Look Up! (live)

 This show is more formal than the Early Years Little Stars show, but is designed to engage children who may not yet have mastered sitting quietly and listening as a group!
 This show is presented from the front of the planetarium, allowing the presenter to use body language and to interact directly with the children.

-Look Up! is also great for SEN groups working at Key Stage One level.
-Just be aware that it has gentle visuals; individuals unable to follow speech may prefer a more visually/auditorally dynamic show.
+Look Up! is also great for SEN groups working at Key Stage 1 level.
+Just be aware that it has gentle visuals; individuals unable to follow speech may prefer a more visually dynamic show.